dgelessus/NAGUS/docs/protocol.rst

 * **Data:** Varies depending on the connection type, but always has a fixed size for each type.

+The server doesn't reply to the connect packet in any way.
+If the server isn't happy with the connect packet (e. g. wrong build number), it simply closes the connection.
+Otherwise the server awaits the next packet from the client.

 .. _connection_types:

 Connection types